1. Why do we need this remembrance flag?

 This flag should be important to every citizen of the United States.
 Never before in the history our country have we realized how vulnerable we can be to the actions of those who would destroy us.
 Now more than ever, our fighting men and women deserve our recognition and our gratitude for standing in the way of those who would take away our liberty.
 We owe them, and particularly those who die and their families, honor and remembrance.

-By flying the Honor and Remember Flag, we say to our fighting men and women and the families that love them, that we as Americans will never forget their contribution to our freedom.
+By flying the Honor and Remember Flag, we say to these selfless men and women and the families that love them, that we as Americans will never forget their contribution to our freedom.
 And we are mindful that at any time, any day another could be added to those ranks.
-Potentially any day, a blue star family can turn gold.
+Potentially any day, regardless of circumstance, a blue star family can turn gold.

 7. Why does the Honor and Remember Flag have a registered trademark?